patrickfav/website-favre/content/articles/2018-04-01-improving-proguard-name-obfuscation/index.md

 ### Summary

 *   ProGuard’s name obfuscation is _deterministic_, therefore when the code only changes a little the _mappings mostly stay the same_ over multiple releases
-*   It is possible create _randomized dictionary_ for the obfuscation and tell ProGuard to use them, so every build will have a _unique mapping_, making it harder for an attacker to reverse engineer your code
+*   It is possible to create _randomized dictionary_ for the obfuscation and tell ProGuard to use them, so every build will have a _unique mapping_, making it harder for an attacker to reverse engineer your code
 *   Randomized name obfuscation also has the advantage of _acting as a fail-fast_ so common ProGuard configuration issues will

 [ProGuard manual | Usage](https://www.guardsquare.com/en/proguard/manual/usage#obfuscationoptions)